Jc2k/happier/README.md

   * ...

 Howevever if you only ever configure Home Assistant using it, then it maybe a way to turn a blank Home Assistant install into something like the one that you lost.

+## Concepts

+### Selectors

+Sometimes we can't predict what identifier a device or entity will be given, but to be safe and idempotent we still need to be able to find the one that already exists.
+So we need selectors.
+We may need to combine multiple selectors to find a single object.

+ * `address`: Used when adding config entries - filter discoveries by IP address.
+ * `domain`: restricts a search by the domain of an integration - for example `hue`
+ * `device`: restricts a search using the device registry.
+For example, a device has a serial number and that is a fairly stable identifier.
+ * `class`: this can be combined with `device` to find a particular entity within a device.